-Importantly, the presence of the duality twist modifies the $Z_2$ symmetry from ${\mathcal D}_{\psi}=\prod_{j=0}^{L-1} \sigma^x_j$ to $\Omega_r = i \sigma^z_r \mathcal{D}_{\psi}$.
-The above model, in a given $Z_2$ sector, is quadratic in Majorana fermions, and hence integrable (exactly solvable).
-The analytic expression of the duality-twist Majorana zero mode for the above Floquet set-up was derived in \cite{Tan22,mitra2023nonintegrable}.
-Similar to Majorana edge modes with open boundary conditions, the Majorana zero mode with a duality twist is a sum involving Majoranas all along the chain.
-For the Majorana mode with the duality twist, the largest weight is in the vicinity of site $r$, while the Majorana pairs with open boundary conditions have their largest weight at the boundaries.
+As far as symmetries go, much of what was discussed regarding $H_t$ is also valid for $U$.
+In particular, in a given $\mathbb{Z}_2$ sector $\Omega_r=\pm 1$, $U$ is exactly solvable as it involves exponentials of fermion bilinears after a JW transformation.
+In addition, only $2L-1$ Majorana fermions appear in $U$, so that we need to diagonalize a $(2L-1) \times (2L-1)$ dimensional matrix.
+Since the orthogonal matrix that evolves the $2L-1$ Majoranas only performs proper rotations, its determinant has to be $1$.
+This forces an odd number of eigenvalues to be equal to $1$, where the corresponding eigenvectors are the zero modes.

-The Majorana zero mode with a duality twist has important differences with the Majorana pairs that appear for open boundary conditions.
-While the latter occurs only in the topological phase $J>g$, the Majorana zero mode with the duality twist occurs for all values of $g,J$, including $g>J,g<J$ and even disordered ones.
-Only its localization length is determined by the strength of the disorder and average values of $g$ and $J$.
-There is a simple counting argument for this.
-If one writes the model in terms of Majorana fermions, there are $2L$ Majoranas in the Hilbert space for a chain of $L$ sites.
-The twist results in a unitary with $2L-1$ Majoranas.
-Since the determinant of the orthogonal matrix that evolves the Majoranas has to be $1$, it forces an odd number of eigenvalues of $1$, where the corresponding eigenvectors are the Majorana zero modes.
+The analytic expression for the zero mode for the above Floquet set-up, i.e., with a duality-twist, was derived in \cite{Tan22,mitra2023nonintegrable}.
+Similar to edge modes with open boundary conditions, the zero mode with a duality twist is a linear superposition of Majoranas all along the chain.
+For the zero mode with the duality twist, the largest weight in the superposition is with the Majorana in the vicinity of twist.
+In contrast, the zero mode pairs with open boundary conditions have their largest weight at the boundaries.
+In addition, one may introduce a single domain wall in the duality-twisted Floquet set-up by making the couplings $g,J$ inhomogeneous \cite{Tan22}.
+In this case, the zero mode resides at the domain wall.
+As we shall discuss further, a series of local unitary transformations can relate the homogeneous Floquet unitary of \eqref{floquetunitary} to one where a single domain wall is present \cite{mitra2023nonintegrable}.